Here, for your reading pleasure, is your free sneak peek at the entire first chapter of Book One…

-“OK, I will get back to the resonance and objects in a minute.
-The other thing you need to know is how reality is created.”
+“OK, I’ll get back to resonance the and objects and things in a minute – but the other thing you need to know is how reality is created.”
 He looked at her for some indication that she was ready to proceed but getting only a bewildered stare he decided to continue regardless.

 “With every choice and decision we make, with every event in our life that could go a variety of different directions, a parallel universe branches off… Now, just stick with me – I’ll explain…” he hastily added before Bridgit could interject.

 “Back in 1982, a physicist named Alain Aspect proved that either objective reality does not exist – meaning there is no such thing as what we consider the see it, feel it, touch it reality – or communication with both the past and the present is possible – and that’s not just hypothesis.
 He proved beyond a shadow of doubt that one of those two options must be accepted as fact.
 I mean, how amazing is that?”
 He looked at Bridgit whose complexion was now turning significantly pale and peaked.

 “Are you ok?” he asked, reaching out for her hand as she slid it slowly back under the table and out of reach.

 “Quite,” Bridgit replied quietly and a little breathlessly.
 She had never been a very believable liar.
 In her mind, she was attempting to put all the pieces together to defy logic and somehow make it make sense, and felt she was holding her own until ‘back in 1982’?
 Surely, she had misheard him.
 But then again, one look around her confirmed she was no longer in England in 1895.